Alex313031/gn-xp/docs/reference.md

       the current scope is not (since the overrides haven't been applied yet).

-   2. At the end of executing the block, any variables set within that scope are saved globally as build arguments, with their current values being saved as the "default value" for that argument.
+   2. At the end of executing the block, any variables set within that scope are saved, with the values specified in the block used as the "default value" for that argument.
+Once saved, these variables are available for override via args.gn.

    3. User-defined overrides are applied.
 Anything set in "gn args" now overrides any default values.
 The resulting set of variables is promoted